Sixty years on, Miami's Cubans have brought Caribbean flair

 Second and third generation Cubans, he jokes, are "Americans who like to eat rice and beans."

-As a result, they're more likely to favor openness and even vote Democrat.
+As a result, they're more likely to favor openness and even vote Democratic.

 But anti-Castroism like that of Johnny Lopez "must be understood an respected," Sopo said.